ttscoff/journal-cli/README.md

 A question `type` can be one of:

 - `text` or `string` will request a single-line string, submitted on return
-- `multiline` for multiline strings (opens a readline editor, use ctrl-d to save)
+- `multiline` for multiline strings.
+(Opens a readline editor, use ctrl-d to save.
+If the latest version of gum is being used, use ctrl-j to create a new line, enter will save.)
 - `weather` will just insert current weather data with no prompt
   * `weather.forecast` will insert just the forecast (using weather history for backdated entries)
   * `weather.current` will insert just the current temperature and condition (using weather history for backdated entries)